koayon/statecraft/README.md

 ## 🔍 Coming Soon

 - Right now we only support Mamba models (in all sizes), as more SSMs and Stateful models begin to come onto Huggingface, we will support them too.
 - The statecraft community repository is available right now and a front-end for this is coming so you can view all of the community-contributed states.
-Right now, you can see the available states by running `statecraft.list_server_states()`.
+Right now, you can see the available states by running `statecraft.show_available_states()`.
 - We're also looking at RAG-like generation approaches where you automatically retrieve the `state` instead of `context`, watch this space 👀

 ## 🧙 Conceptually